ysoh286/honours-project-2017/detailed-notes.md

 - **Simple speed test:** there is a significant difference in speed when comparing webGL, canvas and SVG loading on the webpage

+Note that this simple test is NOT a fair comparison.
+It's like comparing apples with oranges (especially when each of these are different in their own way).
+It is hard to monitor the speed from when the code is run in R to when it reaches and loads the browser (might require more expertise on the computing side to really know what's happening).
+Alternative would be to state from other studies that have focused on looking at this in detail.
+This test simply illustrates the following: SVG < HTMLCanvas < WebGL in rendering many points with speed.

 | Render Type  | 11K    | 50K    | 100K    | 500K     | 1M     |
 | :----------  | :----- | :----- | :------ | :------- | :----- |
 | Plotly SVG   |   2.05 | 6.40   |  11.98  |  1 min+  |   -    |